 These two reactions to the applied force upset the balance of the circuit and it is this difference and the resultant electromagnetic force that is effectively being measured and converted into a quantifiable measurement of force.

 Power: the game changer

 Power changed training fact.
 Monitoring your speed can tell you only so much about a ride, heart-rate monitors can tell you a bit more, but knowing your power output is a quantitative, repeatable way to assess how hard you are actually working.
 As Professor Passfield perspicaciously puts it, “enabling another layer of the onion to be peeled back in the scientific conundrum of analysing performance”.

 From a coaching perspective, the flip side is that with power data you can also accurately determine the specific performance requirements of a given event/discipline.
 That’s almost like being given the answers to the exam questions, except of course the athlete still has to put the work in to reach the targets.
 But just having that predictor is hugely beneficial.

-Professor Passfield stresses there is still much to be learnt, and we are, in his opinion, still a way off knowing enough to be overly prescriptive with training techniques.
+Professor Passfield stresses there is still much to be learned, and we are, in his opinion, still a way off knowing enough to be overly prescriptive with training techniques.
 But, he says, “a power meter provides us with a far better understanding of different events so you can be incredibly precise in working out what needs to be replicated in training”.